lunduniversity/schoolprog/exercises/interest-rates/README.md

     Starting Amount s

 ### Functions in Python
-Start of by reading the part about functions in the CHEATSHEET, below you will find another example of a function.
+Start of by reading the part about functions in the [cheatsheet](../../cheatsheet/python/), below you will find another example of a function.
 The function below converts a given time of hours (h) into the time minutes (m):